mohsinalimat/Scratchpad/README.md

 #WWDC 2016

+These are the Talks i watched.
+Some of them have extra playground pages or projects, the other ones just helped me with extending exisiting projects inside that workspace

+✅ What's new in Swift 3

+✅ What's new in Foundation for Swift 3

+✅ What's new in Autolayout

+✅ Protocol and Value Oriented Programming in UIKit Apps

 ✅ Improving Apps with modern best practices

-✅ What's new in Swift 3
+#WWDC 2015

-✅ What's new in Foundation for Swift 3.0
+❌ Protocol-Oriented Programming in Swift

-✅ What's new in Autolayout (Autolayout Project)
+❌ Building Better Apps with Value Types in Swift

 ##I also write Blog Posts on a regular basis: